Want to add thousands of emails to your list every month, like we do:

 Step 4: Pour yourself a couple fingers of whiskey because you’ve got yourself a new subscriber-generating machine.

 The Hack: Avoid creating a whole new list in Aweber, Mailchimp, or Constant Contact every single time you want to offer a content upgrade.

 Maybe email automation isn’t for you yet.

-So everything about setting up multiple lists, creating automatic triggers to send your content, directing those people into a new upsell funnel….
+Do you find everything about setting up multiple lists, creating automatic triggers to send your content, and directing those people into a new upsell funnel confusing?